This article will help you read and understand your pathology report for papillary urothelial carcinoma.

 Papillary urothelial carcinoma is a type of bladder cancer.
 Papillary urothelial carcinoma develops from the urothelial cells in the epithelium.
 The tumour usually starts in the bladder but it can also start in the ureters or urethra.

 The diagnosis of papillary urothelial carcinoma is usually made by looking at a urine sample under the microscope or on a biopsy taken from the bladder.
 After the diagnosis of urothelial carcinoma is made, the entire tumour is removed in a procedure called a resection.

 When examined under a microscope, papillary urothelial carcinoma looks like finger-like projections of tissue covered in cancer cells.
 Pathologists call these projections papilla.

 Most papillary urothelial carcinomas are non-invasive which means the cancer cells are only seen in the epithelium.
-A tumour is called invasive if the cancer cells have traveled out of the epithelium and have entered the lamina propria below.
+A tumour is called invasive if the cancer cells have spread beyond the epithelium into the lamina propria below.

 Whether or not a tumour is invasive can only be determined after tissue from the tumour is examined by a pathologist under the microscope.